List of Los Angeles Kings head coaches

 The Los Angeles Kings are an American professional ice hockey team based in Los Angeles, California.
 They play in the Pacific Division of the Western Conference in the National Hockey League (NHL).
 The team joined the NHL in 1967 as an expansion team with five other teams, and won their first Stanley Cup in 2012.
 Having first played at The Forum, the Kings have played their home games at the Staples Center since 1999.
-The Kings are owned by Philip Anschutz and Edward P. Roski, Rob Blake is their general manager, and Anže Kopitar is the team captain.
+The Kings are owned by Philip Anschutz and Edward P. Roski, Ken Holland is their general manager, and Anze Kopitar is the team captain.